liamoconnor87/VisitGotham/testing.md

 >3.
 Repeat process for every page.

 **Bugs and Problems**
-Initially when I implemented this feature I made it scroll up to the top of the page by linking it to the Navigation bar.
-However a problem occured when I decided to make the navigation bar fixed, the scroll up bar visually didnt appear to work.
+Initially when I implemented this feature I made it scroll up to the top of the page by linking it to the Navigation bar, however a problem occurred when I decided to make the navigation bar fixed, the scroll up bar visually didn't appear to work.
 I fixed this by changing the link from the navigation bar to the hero image at the top of the page.

-**As a User, on the City Info page I would like information and links to contact numbers and addresses, that are useful for when im visitng the city.**
+**As a User, on the City Info page I would like information and links to contact numbers and addresses, that are useful for when I'm visiting the city.**
 -------------------------------------------------------------------------------------------------------------------------------------------------------

-- The User can go to the City Info page and find useful and important information they would need as well as contact numbers and addresses they could utilise when visitng the city.
+- The User can go to the City Info page and find useful and important information they would need as well as contact numbers and addresses they could utilise when visiting the city.
 - User can click on website links to take them to relevant pages.
-- User can click on phone numbers directly rather then enter the details manually.
+- User can click on phone numbers directly rather than enter the details manually.

 Steps taken -